yumaoka/cldr/ldml/tr35-keyboards.md

 If it becomes necessary in the future, the format could extend the ISO layout to support keys that are located to the left of the "00" column by using negative column numbers "-01", "-02" and so on, or 100's complement "99", "98",... -->

-**Key:** A key on a physical keyboard, or a virtual key on an on-screen layout.
+**Key:** A physical key on a hardware keyboard, or a virtual key on a touch keyboard.

 **Key code:** The integer code sent to the application on pressing a key.

 **Key map:** The basic mapping between hardware or on-screen positions and the output characters for each set of modifier combinations associated with a particular layout.
 There may be multiple key maps for each layout.

-**Keyboard:** A particular arrangement of keys for the inputting of text, such as either a physical or virtual keyboard.
+**Keyboard:** A particular arrangement of keys for the inputting of text, such as a hardware keyboard or a touch keyboard.

 **Keyboard author:** The person or group of people designing and producing a particular keyboard layout designed to support one or more languages.
 In the context of this specification, that author may be editing the LDML XML file directly or by means of software tools.

 **Keyboard layout:** A layout is the overall keyboard configuration for a particular locale.
 Within a keyboard layout, there is a single base map, one or more key maps and zero or more transforms.

-**Layer** is an arrangement of keys on a virtual keyboard.
-A virtual keyboard is made up of a set of layers.
-Each layer may have a different key layout, unlike with a physical keyboard, and may not correspond directly to a physical keyboard's modifier keys.
+**Layer** is an arrangement of keys on a touch keyboard.
+A touch keyboard is made up of a set of layers.
+Each layer may have a different key layout, unlike with a hardware keyboard, and may not correspond directly to a hardware keyboard's modifier keys.
 A layer is accessed via a switch key.
-See also virtual keyboard, modifier, switch.
+See also touch keyboard, modifier, switch.

 **Long-press key:** also known as a “child key”.
-A secondary key that is invoked from a top level key on a software keyboard.
+A secondary key that is invoked from a top level key on a touch keyboard.
 Secondary keys typically provide access to variants of the top level key, such as accented variants (a => á, à, ä, ã)

 **Modifier:** A key that is held to change the behavior of a hardware keyboard.
 For example, the "Shift" key allows access to upper-case characters on a US keyboard.
 Other modifier keys include but are not limited to: Ctrl, Alt, Option, Command and Caps Lock.
-On a touch layout, keys that appear to be modifier keys should be considered to be layer-switching keys.
+On a touch keyboard, keys that appear to be modifier keys should be considered to be layer-switching keys.

 **Physical keyboard:** see **Hardware keyboard**

-**Touch keyboard** is a keyboard that is rendered on a, typically, touch surface.
+**Touch keyboard:** A keyboard that is rendered on a, typically, touch surface.
 It has a dynamic arrangement and contrasts with a hardware keyboard.
 This term has many synonyms: software keyboard, SIP (Software Input Panel), virtual keyboard.
 This contrasts with other uses of the term virtual keyboard as an on-screen keyboard for reference or accessibility data entry.

 **Transform:** A transform is an element that specifies a set of conversions from sequences of code points into one (or more) other code points.
 Transforms may reorder or replace text.
-They may be used to implement “dead key” behaviors, simple orthographic corrections, and visual (typewriter) type input.
+They may be used to implement “dead key” behaviors, simple orthographic corrections, visual (typewriter) type input etc.

 **Virtual keyboard:** see **Touch keyboard**

-### <a name="Escaping" href="#Escaping">Escaping</a>
+### Escaping

 When explicitly specified, attribute values can contain escaped characters.
 This specification uses two methods of escaping, the _UnicodeSet_ notation and the `\u{...}` notation.

 ### UnicodeSet Escaping

 The _UnicodeSet_ notation is described in [UTS #35 section 5.3.3](tr35.md#Unicode_Sets) and allows for comprehensive character matching, including by character range, properties, names, or codepoints.

+Note that the `\u1234` and `\x{C1}` format escaping is not supported, only the `\u{…}` format (using `bracketedHex`).

 Currently, the following attribute values allow _UnicodeSet_ notation:

 * `from` or `before` on the `<transform>` element
 * `from` or `before` on the `<reorder>` element